TheDolentCity/jotun/src/content/docs/setting/frontier-militia-vehicles.md

 ### FA-444 Loki-class Longship

 A small, thin naval vessel that excels at stealth infiltration and exfiltration.
 These ships include electronic countermeasures, subspace drives, and long-range jammers.
-They have poor maneuverability due to their elongated shape; it is closer to piloting an archaic rocket than a modern starship.
+They have poor maneuverability due to their elongated shape; it is closer to Piloting an archaic rocket than a modern starship.

 ## MILCOM Vehicles